jack9603301/WP-ReliableMD/README.md

 ## brief introduction

 A reliable, beautiful and powerful markdown plug-in of WordPress supports editing and rendering.
-It is developed to replace a cat's editor and become the next generation of markdown editor
+It is developed to replace a cat's [wpeditor.
+MD](https://wordpress.org/plugins/wp-editormd/) editor and become the next generation of markdown editor.

 Editor is under development, not officially released, not recommended